ianayl/ex-interpreter/README.md

     - **Btw:** consider implementing a garbage collector soon
     - Be sure to reconsider hashmap's freeing behavior after

+- RECONSIDER the grammar for assignments to make it work as in C instead

 ## Goals:
 A basic REPL interpreter that has: